-Horrible Histories is, as the name would suggest, the series of history books written by famed late-1700s Prussian historian Aloysius von Horrible, seen here in a 1200% real and factual, genuine 1797 woodcut.
+Horrible Histories is, as the name would suggest, the series of history books written by famed late-1700s Prussian historian and well-known lawn bowling partner to Leibniz Aloysius von Horrible — pronounced, of course, like “horrib-leh”

 What Horrible Histories actually is is a history of the world — though one with a not insubstantial Britain-centric point of view (it is a British series) that basically plays up the horrible aspects of said history: the wars, the political intrigue, the crazy Emperors declaring war on the ocean, the murders, the assassinations, the discredited medical theories, the weird food.

 Basically all the things that make the horribleness of history fun(!) for kids.

 The series started in 1993, and I have vague memories of seeing the covers in the stores when I was a kid, but not really being interested in them — they were kids’ books and, as we’ve seen, I was apparently born at the age of 75.

 All of this is to say, I owe my awareness to a combination of one of my Profs at Western and the Internet.

 In brief, I TA’d for a Prof who taught a course called something like “Greece on Film”, because we watched and then discussed a lot of historical fiction movies.
 Among those were 300 (which I’m not going to link to) and The 300 Spartans — a movie so old it’s dedicated to His Majesty the King of Greece (Greece has not been a kingdom since 1973).